alexhroom/rshift/README.md

 ``data`` - the dataframe that will be used.
 ``col`` - the column we are measuring change on - variable 'X' in STARS.
 ``time`` - the column containing time units (e.g. age of a subsample)
+Result produced: Returns the time unit of the first found regime shift.

   ---